ArchipelagoMW/Archipelago/docs/network protocol.md

 Many, if not all, other packets require a successfully authenticated client.
 This is described in more detail in [Archipelago Connection Handshake](#Archipelago-Connection-Handshake).

 ### ConnectUpdate
-Update arguments from the Connect package, currently only updating tags and item_handling is supported.
+Update arguments from the Connect package, currently only updating tags and items_handling is supported.

 #### Arguments
 | Name | Type | Notes |